TKSMG/MemoryPal/README.md

 ## About the Development Stages

-The development version files are reconstructed milestone prototypes, not exact historical source snapshots.
+The development version files are reconstructed milestone prototypes.
 They exist so I can show the project's development path across the revisions.